About Us

 Kate Fiedler

-A woman with brown hair smiles while holding a gray poodle.
-They are outside in a patio area with potted plants and windows in the background.
+Kate with brown hair smiles while holding a gray poodle in a patio area with potted plants and windows in the background.

 I enjoy the PAG because it is a group effort to achieve the same goal of disability safety.
 I enjoy learning from other members.
 I enjoy volunteering for the Good Friday Appeal and Olivia Newton John Wellness Walk and going to live concerts.
 Over the last 3 years I have gotten into disability advocacy and public speaking